neursh/open-meteo-dart/README.md

 ```dart
 var result = await ElevationApi().requestJson(latitudes: [52.52], longitudes: [13.41]);
 ```

-## Known issues
-Addressed in [#16](https://github.com/neursh/open-meteo-dart/issues/16), the `Int64` type is not supported on the web platform due to Dart and Javascript differencies, and it won't be fixed for a long time.

-We'll try to find a workaround for this problem.
-But for now, the only way for web platform to continue to use the package is by using `requestJson()`.

 ## 1.1.0 Migration Guide
 - Every API now has `Api` suffix.